Assorted wood, stone, and composite material samples arranged upright on a workshop bench for epoxy bonding comparison.

 We'll start with a list of the typical interior decor materials.
 These are things like wood and many metals, including stainless steel and copper.

-- Stainless steel - Stainless steel is used in nearly every construction and crafting project type.
-With epoxy, you can expect a good, strong bond as long as the surface is properly prepared and clean.
+Stainless steel is widely used in construction and crafting.
+Epoxy can form a strong bond with stainless steel as long as the surface is thoroughly cleaned and properly prepared (e.g., degreased and lightly abraded).

 It's our UltraClear Table Top Epoxy that tends to get used most for these types of projects.